 Is It Good To Place On The Floor?

-Many of us will casually throw our mattresses down onto floor and sleep on it, sometimes for one night, or for some it’s a permanent solution.
+Many of us will casually throw our mattresses down onto the floor and sleep on it.
+Sometimes for one night, or for some, it’s a permanent solution.
 We seldom give a second thought about the consequences that may come with not using a frame or bed.
 Tiny apartments and restricted budget compel many people including collegians and working individuals to sleep without a traditionally raised bed.
 If done properly, it does not pose many threats.
 But if you are ignorant about how to do it then you can be going for a toss.
 Let’s check out what issues can arise by using the floor as the base of your mattress.
 Below we discuss some pros and cons for you to consider:

 So, Can I Put My Mattress On The Floor?

 Of course, you can, and nobody is going to stop you.
 But you have to do it the right way, which is exactly what we will deal with.

-- If the floor does not have a carpet, use a material to place between the mattress and the ground.
+- If the floor does not have a carpet, use material to place between the mattress and the ground.
 It can be a sheet of polythene or foam.
 This will prevent cold or heat waves from reaching through to you.
 You can make this in layers, which will make the process more effective.
 Some people even use bed sheets which is an effective solution.

 - If your mattress is permanently, or floor based for long periods of time, lift it up and dry out the air beneath it regularly.
 You should do this once a week by leaning it upright against the wall while the floor airs outs.
 Also, clean the area to remove dust, dirt, and any other organisms that may be invisibly lurking there.